-Only if admitted, we will contact you with instructions on sending the official copy of your transcripts.
+Only if admitted will we contact you with instructions on sending two copies of your official transcripts to our office.
 We cannot accept mailed, emailed or faxed copies of your transcripts during the application process.
-Please note: the instructions for sending transcripts on the online application and on the general Graduate Admissions Office website differ from this Stanford GSE requirement.
+Please note: the instructions for sending transcripts on the online application and on the general Stanford Graduate Admissions Office website differ from this Stanford GSE requirement.

-If the course work and grades are reflected on the transcript of your home institution, you do not need to submit original transcripts from the study abroad institution.
+If the coursework and grades are reflected on the transcript of your home institution, you do not need to submit original transcripts from the study abroad institution.

 If your institution provides a transcript in a language other than English, we require that you submit a translation of the transcript that is either provided by the institution or a certified translator.
 Translations must be literal and complete versions of the original records.

 Stanford University requires the Test of English as a Foreign Language (TOEFL) from all applicants whose native language is not English.
 The GSE requires a minimum TOEFL score of 250 for the computer-based test, 600 for the paper-based test or 100 for the internet-based test in order to be considered for admission.
 The Test of Written English (TWE) portion of the TOEFL is not required.
 Applicants who have completed a four-year bachelor's degree or a two-year master's program (or its equivalent) in the U.S. or at an institution where English is the main language of instruction are not required to take the TOEFL.
 For more information on TOEFL requirements, please refer to the Required Exams page on the main Stanford Graduate Admissions website.
 You may register for the TOEFL test directly at the ETS website.